-Online applications are subject to various laws and regulations relating to children's privacy and protection, which if violated, could subject us to an increased risk of litigation and regulatory actions.
+Online applications are subject to various laws and regulations relating to children's privacy and protection, which if violated, could subject us to litigation and regulatory actions.

-A variety of laws and regulations have been adopted in recent years aimed at protecting children using the internet such as the COPPA and Article 8 of the GDPR and the UK GDPR.
-We implement certain precautions to ensure that we comply.
-Despite our efforts, no assurances can be given that such measures will be sufficient to completely avoid allegations of COPPA violations, any of which could expose us to significant liability, penalties, reputational harm and loss of revenue, among other things.
+A variety of laws and regulations have been adopted in recent years aimed at protecting children using the internet such as the COPPA, Article 8 of the GDPR and the UK GDPR, and the United Kingdom's Age Appropriate Design Code (also referred to as the Children's Code).
+As some of these laws and regulations apply to us or our applications, we implement certain precautions to ensure that we comply with such laws and regulations.
+Despite our efforts, no assurances can be given that such measures will be sufficient to completely avoid allegations (whether founded or not) or decisions that we have, or are, not in compliance with COPPA or another relevant law or regulation, any of which could expose us to significant liability, penalties, reputational harm and loss of revenue, among other things.
+We also expect further jurisdictions to adopt these types of laws and regulations, which would further increase these risks, and may require us to spend additional resources in order to comply.

 Additionally, new regulations are being considered in various jurisdictions to require the monitoring of user content or the verification of users' identities and age.
-Such new regulations, or changes to existing regulations, could increase the cost of our operations.
+Such new regulations, or changes to existing regulations, could increase the complexity of our compliance obligations and the cost of our operations.